 \section{Li-Yau type inequality for logarithmic extremal functions}

-In this section, we derive a Li-Yau type estimate for the Lipschitz solutions of equation $-\Delta v=|\nabla v|^2 + \alpha v$, whose existence is guaranteed by Corollary \ref{corollary:var_log_transform}.
-In particular, based on the regularity and positivity results obtained in previous section, this Li-Yau estimate holds for all logarithmic transform of non-negative extremal functions of \eqref{eq:var_pbm_general}.
+In this section, we derive a Li-Yau type estimate for the Lipschitz solutions of the equation $-\Delta v=|\nabla v|^2 + \alpha v$, whose existence is guaranteed by Corollary \ref{corollary:var_log_transform}.
+In particular, based on the regularity and positivity results obtained in the previous section, this Li-Yau estimate holds for any logarithmic transform of non-negative extremal functions of \eqref{eq:var_pbm_general}.